Deep sea: Light

 Natural light does not penetrate the deep ocean, with the exception of the upper parts of the mesopelagic.
 Since photosynthesis is not possible, plants and phytoplankton cannot live in this zone, and as these are the primary producers of almost all of earth's ecosystems, life in this area of the ocean must depend on energy sources from elsewhere.
 Except for the areas close to the hydrothermal vents, this energy comes from organic material drifting down from the photic zone.
 The sinking organic material is composed of algal particulates, detritus, and other forms of biological waste, which is collectively referred to as marine snow.

 Pressure

 Because pressure in the ocean increases by about 1 atmosphere for every 10 meters of depth, the amount of pressure experienced by many marine organisms is extreme.
 Until recent years, the scientific community lacked detailed information about the effects of pressure on most deep sea organisms because the specimens encountered arrived at the surface dead or dying and weren't observable at the pressures at which they lived.
 With the advent of traps that incorporate a special pressure-maintaining chamber, undamaged larger metazoan animals have been retrieved from the deep sea in good condition.

 Salinity

 Salinity is remarkably constant throughout the deep sea, at about 35 parts per thousand.
-There are some minor differences in salinity, but none that are ecologically significant, except in the Mediterranean and Red Seas.
+There are some minor differences in salinity, but none that are ecologically significant, except in largely landlocked seas like the Mediterranean and Red Seas.